nico-bachner/find-the-polygon/README.md

-# Find The Polygon - *A :video_game: Game of Dimensions*
+# Find The Polygon
+*A Game of Dimensions*

-A browser game that teaches about different spatial dimensions through interaction with cross-sections of objects
+Find The Polygon is a browser game that teaches about different spatial dimensions through interaction with cross-sections of objects

 ## Aim